pbdtools/xfds/docs/files/config.md

 The `xfds render` command takes a list of objects that define the model and associated data.
 Each object takes the following parameters:

-- **file**: name of the associated fds input file.
-The fds input file is the template that is used for generating different scenarios.
-- **name**: The name to be used for naming the fds output files.
+- **name**: The name to be used for naming the output files.
 The name should contain placeholders for variables to ensure unique file names.
+The file extension for the output files is taken from the given input file.
+- **files**: Names of the input files to be included in the output directory.
+The input files are templates used for each scenarios.
 - **variables**: A list of default variables to send to the fds template while rendering the output files.
 These variables are not considered in generating scenarios.
 - **parameters**: Variables defined in the parameters section will tell xFDS which parameters to use in generating scenarios.
 All variables defined here should have a list of values to consider.
     - **include**: Directive defining extra information to add to scenarios.